 We supply ample wonderfully soft recycled toilet paper.
 Enough for everyone.

 Please be aware this is super-low impact, minimal camping.
-There is no electricity.
+There is no electricity for public use.
+We have water points around the field, and exquisite shower and sauna facilities.
 We have composting drop toilets (sitting and squatting varieties) at the car park end of the field.
 Our toilet fairies work hard to keep them lovely for everyone, and we find that most people much prefer these to stinky chemical plastic boxes!
 We light them at night with lanterns so you can see to poo in the dark if you need to.
 Please poo in the hole and put a handful of sawdust on top of your creation before your leave.
 Please accompany children under six to the toilets and if necessary clear up after them.
 Please be sure to wash your hands with the soap and water provided after using the toilets.

-Yes campervans and caravans and live-in buses are welcome.
-Please be guided by the gate tent yogis to a suitable space for your vehicle – and be aware this is likely to be close to the edges of the field near the entrance.
+Yes.
+Campervans and caravans and live-in buses are welcome but there is a small charge of £5 per live in vehicle.
+Pleas emake sure you but a live in vehicle ticket if you intend to bring one.
+When you arrive, the gate tent yogis will guide you to a suitable space for your vehicle – this is likely to be close to the edges of the field near the entrance.

 There are stand pipes around the field providing mains cold water for drinking, washing, cooking.
 We have a wonderful shower and sauna area, under the trees at the far end of the field.

-We have a gorgeous communal ktichen marquee and soft social space area to accommodate everyone comfortably.
-The intention is that by serving the camp meals at set times we can all eat together and enjoy the wider company of everyone on the camp and the delicious food from Santosa’s ashram kitchen.
+We have a gorgeous communal kitchen marquee and soft social space to accommodate everyone comfortably.
+The intention is that by serving the camp meals at set times we can all eat together and enjoy the wider company of everyone on the camp together with the delicious food from Santosa’s ashram kitchen.

 The most people we have had at Santosa in Somerset was 250.
 This includes around 40 yoga teachers, our crew and usually about 10 healers and therapists.
 It is a friendly camp, and everyone gets to know most people.
 We cannot easily accommodate many more on the site, and we love the Healing Field Meadow so much that we want to keep our camp small and perfect, so we all fit in the single meadow.
 The maximum number the site can comfortably accommodate is 300.

 Being part of Santosa living Yoga and Bhakti Camp is as much a spiritual process as an event .
 It’s not your usual festie.
 We really feel that you get the most out of this experience if you stay for the whole duration of the camp.
-If you are absolutely keen to come and yet big important stuff is going on in your life that prevents you from being with us for the full time, then we are also offering either the first part of the week or second part of the week.
+If you are keen to come and yet big important stuff is going on in your life that prevents you from being with us for the full time, then we offer special tickets for either the first part of the week or second part of the week.